-8. Technical Penetrations of the Rest Torrows Links 14 a.
-Introduction Besides his information on the Kek microphones in the U.S. Impassy, No Thin is 1962 and 1964 reported in the proposed of concrated microphones in several chair besteen empossion in Moscow.
-The greatest detail he furnished on this topic, apart from that on the U.S. Inhassy, concerned the Was capability to overhear the West German Ambussydor dictating cables and other official correspondence in his office at the embassy.
+- 3. Technical Penetrations of the hest Terrang Embarry - a.
+Introduction

+Besides his information on the Kek microphones in the U.S. Impass, No TENT in 1962 and 1964 reported in the presence of concealed microphones in several order besteve transsiter in Moscew.
+The greatest detail he furnished on this topic, apart from that on the U.S. Inhassy, concerned the NGB capability to overhear the West German Ambassedor dictating cables and other official correspondence in his office at the embassy.

-For a discussion of the KoB's technical coverage of the U.S. Embassy in Moscow, see Part V.E.3.g.
-NOSERKO said that he knew of microphones being in the Argentinian and Braguayan Embassies, as well as in the apartments of British Embassy employees, and of a KGB order to install microphones in the Brazilian Embassy; he was also aware that so microphones had been placed in the British Embassy; those facts, according to NOSENIO, comprised the remainler of his knowledge of KGB technical-penetrations of Western embassies in Moscow.
+For a discussion of the KeB's technical coverage of the U.S. Embassy in Moscow, see Part V.E.S.g.
+NOSERKO said that he knew of microphones being in the Argentinian and Uraguayan Embassies, as well as in the apartments of British Embassy employees, and of a KGB order to install microphones in the Brazilian Embassy; he was also aware that he microphones had been placed in the British Embassy; these facts, according to NOSERIO, comprised the remainler of his knowledge of KGB technical-penetrations of Western embassies in Moscow.

 states on 12 June that the KGb had been successful in effecting clandestine entry into foreign embassies in Moscow and had, in fact, been able to get into all of them with the exception of those of the United States and Great Britain.
 NOSENKO was then asked whether the KGB had also been able to enter the West German Embassy.
 He replied: "The situation is worse with the Germans.
 It is worse.
 It's a different matter with the Germans.
 They are being listened to.
-MROLL, the Ambassador, a is a very intelligent and skilled analyst, and he provides a great deal of solid information...
+KROLL, the Ambassador, is a very intelligent and skilled analyst, and he provides a great deal of solid information...
 KROLL dictates everything and even his own memoranda.
 The memoranda he dictates are very interesting, very interesting memorada.
 That is, the information we receive from the Edcrophones is very solid information, very solid information, because he knows everything.
 He knows what ADENAUER will think ahead of time.
 A very intelligent man and an excellent, excellent analyst.
 His analysis is tremendous.
 Also, [U.S. Ambassador] THOMPSON visits and talks with him, and we know that THOMPSON was there and what took place.
 Valuable information.
 He is very talented, this KROLL."